Civil Process and Service

 Before the Floyd County Sheriff's Office will serve any civil process papers, Directions to the Sheriff and the required advance fees must be received along with the documents you want served.
 Attorneys and financial institutions in Iowa can be billed, however documents will not be returned to the Clerk of Court until the sheriff's fees are paid.

 Regarding a garnishment, per Iowa Code, you must also give the Sheriff's Office the last known address of the defendant/s.
-When garnishing bank accounts, please include the defendant's social security number and/or bank acount as the bank will not accept service without this information.
+When garnishing bank accounts, please include the defendant's social security number, bank account number and/or tax ID number as the bank may not process the garnishment without this information.

 The Floyd County Sheriff's Office cannot give out legal advice.
 It is advised to contact an attorney with any questions.